 The default mode is single-primary.
 It is not possible to have members of the group deployed in different modes, for example one configured in multi-primary mode while another one is in single-primary mode.
 To switch between modes, the group and not the server, needs to be restarted with a different operating configuration.
 Regardless of the deployed mode, Group Replication does not handle client-side fail-over, that must be handled by the application itself, a connector or a middleware framework such as a proxy or router.

 When deployed in multi-primary mode, statements are checked to ensure they are compatible with the mode.
-The following checks are made when Group Replication is deployed in multi-master mode:
+The following checks are made when Group Replication is deployed in multi-primary mode:

 If a transaction is executed under the SERIALIZABLE isolation level, then its commit fails when synchronizing itself with the group.